seanprb/mt5-automated-reporting/readme.md

 2. Extract trade and account history (a full 3-year history for capital/risk detection, plus the chosen reporting period for trade-level analysis)
 3. Clean and transform the raw deal data into a trade log
 4. Calculate performance and risk metrics
-5. Generate an equity curve chart
-6. Write an Excel report to `reports/excel/`
+5. Write an Excel report to `reports/excel/`
-7. Disconnect from MT5
+6. Disconnect from MT5

 ## Configuration